NEW REPORT OUT NOW

 Lead Partner, Deloitte Access Economics

-He has served as Secretary of the Department of Health and Human Services in Victoria, CEO of LaunchVic, and Associate Director General of the Department of Premier and Cabinet in Queensland.
-Pradeep holds a PhD in Economics and Bachelor of Economics (Hons) from the University of Queensland.
+Pradeep’s experience includes: Director of Policy in the Prime Minister’s office, Secretary of the Department of Health and Human Services in Victoria, CEO of LaunchVic – a company established by the Victorian Government to promote start-ups and entrepreneurship – and Associate Director General of the Department of Premier and Cabinet in Queensland.

 Vanessa Torres